Fluxitude/guidant/CONTRIBUTING.md

-# Contributing to Task Master
+# Contributing to Guidant

-Thank you for your interest in contributing to Task Master!
+Thank you for your interest in contributing to Guidant!
 We're excited to work with you and appreciate your help in making this project better. 🚀

 ## 🤝 Our Collaborative Approach